huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 [Life is only 4000 weeks long.](https://www.amazon.de/-/en/Oliver-Burkeman/dp/0374159122) Make the rest of your life the best of your life.
 [Don't live the same year 75 times and call it a life.](https://www.goodreads.com/quotes/1346035-don-t-live-the-same-year-75-times-and-call-it) Inject some planned spontaneity and adventures into your days.
-Every time you do something that is one less time you could do it — cherish every moment of your life like it is your last — because it very well might be.
+Every time you do something that is one less time you could do it — cherish every moment of your life like it is your last — because it very likely might be.
 Every single thing you do today is something that your ninety-year-old self would wish they could go back and do.
 The good old days are happening RIGHT NOW.